Complete Guide to Hand Wash and Sanitisers

 What ingredients are in hand wash?

 Much like all categories of skin and body care, the formula of hand wash varies greatly depending on the brand.
-Most hand washes are centred around alcohol, which is implemented to reduce the spread of germs and bacteria.
+Most hand washes are centered around alcohol, which is implemented to reduce the spread of germs and bacteria.
 Many hand washes combine alcohol with aromatic ingredients to leave your skin finely scented as well as freshly cleaned.

 There is a significant increase in organic and natural ingredients being used in hand wash: raw materials like tea tree and manuka are blended with chemicals to soften the skin and leave your hands feeling supple.
-Whilst it's pleasant to enjoy soft and clean skin after using hand wash, its primary use is to clean your hands, so don't get a hand wash that values alluring aromas and moisturising over hygiene.
+Whilst it's pleasant to enjoy soft and clean skin after using hand wash, its primary use is to clean your hands, so don't get a hand wash that values alluring aromas and moisturizing over hygiene.

 What are the handwashing steps?

-Washing our hands may seem like a mindless task that doesn't require a guide or explanation, however, there's actually a bit more to it than you realise.
+Washing our hands may seem like a mindless task that doesn't require a guide or explanation, however, there's actually a bit more to it than you realize.
 Studies have proven that ineffective hand washing still leaves harmful germs and bacteria on your skin.